-Okay, so we’ve taken impressions of your teeth, created a 3D image, delivered your first series of custom-made clear aligners, and now you’re on your way to a priceless smile.
+Okay, so we’ve taken a 3D image of your teeth, delivered your first series of custom-made clear aligners, and now you’re on your way to a priceless smile.
 Now, you may ask yourself: How do I clean my Invisalign aligners?

 Proper upkeep and good oral hygiene are essential for keeping your Invisalign aligners clean, invisible, and odor-free.
 Although Invisalign allows for aligners to be removed for eating and drinking, failing to clean your trays properly afterwards can result in discoloration and a buildup of bacteria.